Why Are Taylor Swift Fans Pre-Ordering This Mystery Book?

 Be it her impeccable songwriting, dropping surprise albums or boasting multiple number 1 hits on the Billboard chart, we all know that Taylor Swift can multitask and how!
-So, it shouldn’t be surprising to anyone if the Anti-Hero singer suddenly announces that she’s releasing her memoir.
+So, it shouldn’t surprise anyone if the ‘Anti-Hero’ singer suddenly announces that she’s releasing her memoir.
 Fast forward to May 2023 and her fans aka Swifties are convinced that the singer has already done so!
 In fact, they are pre-ordering a book they believe has been secretly written by her.
 They even believe that Swift has been dropping clues and easter eggs (as she’s known to do) about this mysterious book.

 You might be wondering how and when this theory originated.
 Well, a yet-to-be-revealed celebrity is set to publish a highly anticipated book in July, which the publisher expects to be a huge success.
 Fans are now assuming that the forthcoming book, titled 4C Untitled Flatiron Nonfiction Summer 2023, is written by Swift.